Argentine Dog (Dogo Argentino) - fearless companion

 Argentine dog and his health

-The Argentine Dog is considered a healthy dog.
-The lifespan of this representatives is 9-15 years.
-The biggest health problem facing this breed is deafness (around 10% of the population).
-Like many large and strong dog breeds, the Great Dane can suffer from elbow and hip dysplasia.
-He is also prone to flatulence, glaucoma and hypothyroidism.
+The Argentinian Dogo is considered a healthy dog.
+The lifespan of this breed is 9-15 years.
+The biggest health problem that this breed struggles with is deafness (about 10% of the population).
+Like many large and strong dog breeds, the Dogo can suffer from elbow and hip dysplasia.
+It is also prone to bloating, glaucoma and hypothyroidism.

 Maybe you'll like it: